DiogoSousa1/TrackingSystem/README.md

 <li>Windows support for this project in wTVision - AprilTag library build</li>
 <li>Connect socket to engine ✅</li>
 <li>Increase extensibility of the program</li>
-<li>Create matrix4 and add translation for better understanding of concatenations of the transformations</li>

 </ul>